-The Reason Couples Must Wait to be Divorced
+California Divorce Waiting Period – Why Couples Must Wait to Be Divorced

-According to San Diego divorce attorney John Griffith of Griffith, Young, and Lass, the six-month waiting period is also known as the “cooling off” period.
+According to Attorney John Griffith of Griffith, Young, and Lass, the six-month waiting period is also known as the “cooling off” period.
 He said, “The six-month mandatory period is set in place to give couples a chance to stop the divorce process and reconcile, if they choose to do so.”

 Griffith added that the couple doesn’t have to be separated for six months, and in fact, there is no separation requirement for couples filing for divorce in the state of California.
 Furthermore, the couple could still be living together when they file the divorce proceeding.

 In non-legalese, the six-month period will begin the moment the Summons or Petition is served on the other spouse, or the other spouse makes an appearance in court, whichever comes first.